Opioid Addiction Treatment in Massachusetts

 Subutex, whose only active ingredient is buprenorphine, is highly effective in preventing withdrawal and providing pain relief.
 However, it does carry a relatively high risk of abuse.
 Although it may be used in an inpatient detox setting, Suboxone is currently the preferred method for outpatient medication-assisted treatment(MAT).
 The newest opioid maintenance option, Suboxone is a medication consisting of buprenorphine and naloxone.
 Naloxone is a full opioid antagonist that blocks opioid receptors similar to the way methadone does.
 However, if Suboxone is abused by injecting it directly into the bloodstream then the individual will quickly begin to experience withdrawal symptoms.
 This feature reduces the risk of Suboxone abuse and makes it a much better option for outpatient opioid detox.

-Opioid Addiction Rehab
+Inpatient Opioid Rehab

 Following detox, or while on Methadone or Suboxone, clients can enroll in a number of treatment options.
 The following treatment programs provide support during the first weeks and months of sobriety while helping develop skills and tools to prevent relapse.

-Intensive Outpatient Program IOP for Opioid Addiction
+Intensive Outpatient Program (IOP) for Opioid Addiction

 With fewer hours of programming per week, IOP for opioid addiction is often a good transitional program after completing PHP.
 Also for individuals that simply require a little more time to dedicate to their work, schooling, or other responsibilities.
 This program is ideal to continue learning about addiction and recovery.
 Without the high level of structure a PHP program requires.